Basics for Faculty/Staff

 - School officials (as defined by the College) who have ďlegitimate educational interests.Ē

-- Parents of a dependent student as defined by the Internal Revenue Code and if proof is provided to the Admissions and Records Office.
+- Parents of a dependent student as defined by the Internal Revenue Code and if proof is provided to the Office of the Registrar.

 - A person in response to a lawfully issued subpoena or court order, as long as the College makes a reasonable attempt to notify the student first.